Asian Tripoints

 Basically there.

 Successful attempt to reach wet tripoint by wading, swimming or canoeing.
+Very close to a dry tripoint but unable to touch due to a physical barrier/obstacle.

 Class CWithin 500m, visible